Winemaker: Négociant

 Many négociants are also vineyard owners in their own right.
-In Burgundy for instance, négociants as Bouchard Père et Fils and Faiveley are among the largest owners of vineyards.
+In Burgundy for instance, négociants such as Bouchard Père et Fils and Faiveley are among the largest owners of vineyards.
 Well-known négociants in Burgundy are Maison Louis Jadot, Joseph Drouhin, and Vincent Girardin; in Beaujolais, Georges Duboeuf; in Provence, Mirabeau; and in the Rhône region, Guigal, Jaboulet, Jean-Luc Colombo, Chapoutier, and Famille Perrin.